W3PM/W3PM-Nano-33-IOT-Universal-MEPT/README.md

 Modes: WSPR , FST4W, FT8, CW, QRSS
 Timing: WiFi, GPS, RTC

+Note: Although the FST4W and FT8 modes are included in this sketch, they are not optimal.
+FT8 and FST4W uses gausian pulse width shaping which will be included in a forthcoming version of the sketch.

 The GitHub files contain archival information about a circuit board developed by Doug, K4CLE (Figure 3 of the .pdf).
 At this point in time he is unable to provide any populated or un-populated boards.
 He may be contacted at “doug at k4cle dot com” for any questions concerning the board.